 (1) Exchange rate based on the daily average rate of exchange as reported by the Bank of Canada.

-On March 24, 2023, the daily average rate of exchange as reported by the Bank of Canada was US\$1.00 = \$1.3763.
+On March 21, 2024, the daily average rate of exchange as reported by the Bank of Canada for the conversion of United States dollars into Canadian dollars was US\$1.00 = CAD1.3525.